marcogabarron/tic-tac-toe/README.md

 ##### Solved Bugs

 - Draw checking wasn't working properly after, had to do some extra studying to understand how I could check if every cell was filled.
-Discovered how to use every() method for my cellElements.
+Bug fixed using every() method for my cellElements.

 ### Validator Testing
 - HTML: